US STOCKS-S&P ends flat ahead of jobs report; Internet names gain

 By Caroline Valetkevitch

-NEW YORK, May 1 The Dow and S&P 500 ended nearly flat on Thursday as investors paused ahead of Friday's jobs report, though gains in Internet shares helped lift the Nasdaq.
+NEW YORK, May 1 The S&P 500 ended nearly flat on Thursday as investors paused ahead of Friday's jobs report, though gains in Internet shares helped lift the Nasdaq.

-The Dow was back in negative territory for the year, a day after closing at its first record high of 2014.
+The Dow eased back into negative territory for the year, a day after closing at its first record high of 2014.

-The April jobs report, which is expected to show U.S. employment rose at its fastest clip in five months based on a Reuters survey of economists, could be further confirmation the economic momentum is back on track after a dismal winter.
+The April jobs report, which is expected to show U.S. employment rose at its fastest clip in five months based on a Reuters survey of economists, could further confirm the economic momentum is back on track after a dismal winter.

-On Thursday, the U.S. car sales posted gains for April, suggesting a rebound from the winter.
-Shares of General Motors were up 1.2 percent at $34.90.
+Thursday's U.S. April car sales showed a rebound from the winter, and General Motors shares gained 1.2 percent to $34.90.
+They followed an upbeat view of the economy from the Federal Reserve on Wednesday.

 Facebook, up 2.3 percent at $61.15, and other Internet shares were among the day's best performers, helped by strong results from Yelp, whose shares gained 9.8 percent to $64.02.